davisjustinw/burnbucket/DEV_LOG.md

 - fix edit bucket link to route to edit buckets
 - fix bucket widths

+## Jul 10

+- fix moments each on edit bucket erb

 # Backlog

+- update moment section of edit bucket to new model
+- credit debit position on edit bucket for moments
 - add logout to header remove from footer
-- update add moment in edit bucket
 - add quick moment input in buckets route
 - add balanccing function
 - layout